N00byEdge/comp/README.md

 * `endcase`
   Jumps past the end of the current `switch` block
 * `if`
-  Runs either the first or the second branch based on the condition
+  Runs either the first or the second branch based on the condition.
+  Can optionally be followed by an `else` keyword and another block.
 * `loop`
   Reruns the code within the block until a `break` or `return` statement.
 You can go to the top of the loop using `continue`.
 * `return`
   Optionally return a value to the calling function.
 * `switch`
-  Jumps to the case matching the value switched on, default case is the first piece of code within the following block, no label needed.
+  Jumps to the case matching the value switched on.
+  Default case is the first piece of code within the following block, no label needed.
   If control flow reaches the end of the switch block it falls through.
 * `unreachable`
   Assumes the statement is in dead code, a hint for compiler optimization
 * Expression statements